AlaskA Safe Driver Academy LLC

 It is imperative to understand that there is always a limit to the available traction.
 Should your speed exceed that available traction, the vehicle will lose control.

-Four Wheel drive vs. rear wheel drive may explored in this class as well.
+Four Wheel drive vs. rear wheel drive may be explored in this class as well.

 Repetition is key to learning solid skills that will stay with you.